kelvinou01/university-subreddits/README.md

 !["Architecture"](images/architecture.drawio.png)

 All infrastructure is hosted on Google Cloud Platform and managed via Terraform.
+The `dev` and `prod` branches each have their own separate sets of infrastructure, which are deployed automatically upon passing CI/CD.

 - Idempotent ETL scripts are Python 3.11 docker containers running on Cloud Run.
 Backfilling can be triggered by sending requests to the extract container.